Draeken/articles/js/04BuildOurOwnUILibReact/README.md

   - control technical stack
   - reduce boilerplate or bundle size
 - Design choice
+  - why using custom component rather than vanilla inputs
   - How to handle feature addition ?
   - How to handle user customization ?
   - What to support ? device - old browser